matejpavlovic/validator-sampling/README.md

 ## Sample output

-The following is the output of the code at its initial version (first commit).
+The following is the output of the code at its initial working version (third commit).
 If run again, the output should be almost the same and only very slightly differ in the results of the simulation that are probabilistic by nature.